tinkerator/gpio/README.md

 based access model.
 One that mirrors the `ioctl` based functions with the legacy GPIO `/sys/class/gpio` files.
 However, some experimentation with that indicates it is noticeably slower than the more modern one.

-We're also thinking about extending the tracing functions in some way to help IO application debugging.

 ## License info